google/bms-toolkit/docs/user-guide.md

 ## Oracle Database Free Edition Specific Details and Changes

-This toolkit supports the installation of the Oracle Database "Free Edition", availble for download from [Oracle Database Free Get Started](https://www.oracle.com/database/free/get-started/).
+This oracle-toolkit supports the installation of the Oracle Database "Free Edition", availble for download from [Oracle Database Free Get Started](https://www.oracle.com/database/free/get-started/).

 However, Oracle Database "Free Edition" has a number of differences, including: